pmcelhaney/counterfact/docs/usage.md

 export default new PetStore();
 ```

-By default, each `$context.ts` delegates to its parent directory, so you can define one context object in the root `$context.ts` and use it everywhere.
+By default, each `$.context.ts` delegates to its parent directory, so you can define one context object in the root `$.context.ts` and use it everywhere.

 > You can make the context objects do whatever you want, including things like writing to databases.
 But remember that Counterfact is meant for testing, so holding on to data between sessions is an anti-pattern.
 Keeping everything in memory also makes it fast.